-Despite many of these concerns not being adequately addressed or completely ignored, the Eagle Lake City Council voted 4-1 to not move forward with an Environmental Impact Statement and further explore the potential significant impacts this development could bring to the area.
-The EIS is necessary to not only protect the wildlife and land, but also the health and wellbeing of the residents who love this area for what it is – small town feel, farming families, and community.
+Despite many of these concerns not being adequately addressed or completely ignored, on May 28, 2020 the Eagle Lake City Council voted 4-1 to not move forward with an Environmental Impact Statement and further explore the potential significant impacts this development could bring to the area.

 Please consider helping us by donating and sharing our story!
 Any amount is greatly appreciated, and we respect any donors wish to remain anonymous.

 Thank you for your time and attention to our story and thank you for the support!!

 Erin and Mike Guentzel and members of CAMP

 - Susan Oswood